-A study of the supply, uptake, distribution, metabolism and recycling of essential mineral nutrients by plants.
+BOT 654.
+Mineral Nutrition of Plants.
+(3).
+A study of the supply, uptake distribution, metabolism and recycling of essential mineral nutrients by plants.
 Some nonessential elements found in plants will also be considered.

 BOT 655.
-PLANT WATER RELATIONS.
-Three hours credit.
+Plant Water Relations.
+(3).
 A study of the properties, uptake, distribution, metabolism and loss of water by plants.